oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 ### Examples

-The following examples of attacks using in-browser communication are described in [@research.rub]:
+The following JavaScript examples of attacks using in-browser communication are described in [@research.rub]:

 #### Insufficient Limitation of Receiver Origins